The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Introduction

 \section{Introduction}

-The close relation between supersymmetry and index theory was discovered by Alvarez-Gaum\'e \cite{AlvarezGaume, AlvarezGaume2}, motivated by considerations of Witten \cite{Witten2, Witten}, and has gotten a lot of attention ever since (see e.g.\ \cite{AnderssonDriver, AtiyahCircular, Bismut1, BismutLoc, FineSawin1, FineSawin2, FriedanWindey, GJP, GetzlerThomClass, GetzlerPreprint, JLO, Lott, StolzTeichnerSusy}).
-In particular, Alvarez-Gaum\'e observed that the path integral for the $N=1/2$ supersymmetric $\sigma$-model enables a concise proof of the Atiyah-Singer index theorem for the Dirac operator on a spin manifold, by {\em bona fide} generalizing a the Duistermaat-Heckman localization formula to the (infinite-dimensional) manifold of smooth loops.
+The close relation between supersymmetry and index theory was discovered by Alvarez-Gaum\'e \cite{AlvarezGaume, AlvarezGaume2}, motivated by considerations of Witten \cite{Witten2, Witten}, and has gotten a lot of attention ever since (see e.g., \cite{AnderssonDriver, AtiyahCircular, Bismut1, BismutLoc, FineSawin1, FineSawin2, FriedanWindey, GJP, GetzlerThomClass, GetzlerPreprint, JLO, Lott, StolzTeichnerSusy}).
+In particular, Alvarez-Gaum\'e observed that the path integral for the $\mathcal{N}=1/2$ supersymmetric $\sigma$-model enables a concise proof of the Atiyah-Singer index theorem for the Dirac operator on a spin manifold, by {\em bona fide} generalizing a the Duistermaat-Heckman localization formula to the (infinite-dimensional) manifold of smooth loops.
+These considerations have been pushed further by Bismut \cite{BismutLoc} to obtain a formal proof of the Atiyah-Singer index theorem for \emph{twisted} Dirac operators (and using $K$-theoretical methods this twisted index theorem actually suffices to derive the most general variant of the index theorem).

 Much more than obtaining another proof of the Atiyah-Singer index theorem, these considerations suggest to study the following fundamental question:

 Note that most of the above mentioned calculations had to remain formal so far, due to the mathematically ill-defined nature of the supersymmetric path integral: Even though the integral in question has a Gaussian nature (cf.\ formula \eqref{IntroFormal} below), the usual approach (which uses continuous loops instead of smooth loops and the Wiener measure for the bosonic integration) makes it notoriously hard to implement supersymmetry.